Perspectives: Social Commerce – Edition 4

 Traditional E-Commerce have not been accessible to 2nd, 3rd tier, and rural markets due to low e-commerce literacy and trust, and the recent inception of Social Commerce has been a game changer for the underserved population.

-Observations from global precedents have shown that Social Commerce has been able to achieve faster growth1 than overall E-Commerce by serving lower tier cities and rural areas.
+Observations from global precedents have shown that Social Commerce has achieved faster growth than overall E-Commerce by serving lower-tier cities and rural areas.

 ii) Huge Market Potential

-Across Southeast Asia, Indonesia presents the most potential with the largest E-Commerce market (US$70B GMV in 20213), along with high growth and social media penetration rates.
-With 2nd, 3rd tier, and rural areas still under penetrated yet representing >80% of the market4 Social Commerce currently tackles an unmet Total Addressable Market (TAM) of US$141B2.
+Across Southeast Asia, Indonesia presents the most potential with the largest E-Commerce market (US$70B GMV in 20213) and high growth and social media penetration rates.
+With 2nd, 3rd tier and rural areas still under-penetrated yet representing >80% of the market, Social Commerce currently tackles an unmet Total Addressable Market (TAM) of US$141B2.

 iii) Social Commerce offers better unit economics